 Already using Zoom?
 You don't need another file-sharing app.

 Encrypt Send lives inside the Zoom you already trust.
-Compare it to WeTransfer, Virtru, Botdoc — and to the plain email and SMS your team probably falls back on today.
+See how it compares to standalone transfer apps, email encryption tools, secure document portals — and the plain email and SMS your team probably falls back on today.

 The case for Zoom-first